DharmaFactory/Singularity/Journals/Launch.md

 could we deal [with](https://github.com/princeton-nlp/tree-of-thought-llm/tree/master) and utilize the principles of git and branching to store and prune?
 Probably a database for that.
 Search.

 Is github hiring?
-I feel like they could use a blockchain of their own, and in some ways i am recording that here, but they would never take another intellectual property, so this is safe.
+I feel like they could use a blockchain of their own, and in some ways i am recording that here, but they would never take another's intellectual property, so this is safe.
 And maybe they are cheaters and figure that out and make something like i might start to suggest.